esper-io/dev-docs/docs/home/console.md

 You’ll need a USB cable to connect the device to the computer you’re using for provisioning.
 There are both Ethernet-based and Wi-Fi-based methods you can use if the device is on the same subnet as the computer running the Device Provisioner.
 Requires you on the device to turn on Developer Options and enable USB Debugging on the device.

-The Device Provisioner does not support Google Single Sign-on (SSO).
-If you set up your Esper Console login using Google SSO, simply go to your account on the Esper Console, enter in a password, and save it—you will no longer be using Google SSO and can now sign in on the Device Provisioner and continue to use the login method on the Esper Console.
+The Device Provisioner does not support Google Single Sign-On (SSO).
+If you set up your Esper Console login using Google SSO, if you go to your account on the Esper Console, enter a password, and save it you will no longer be using Google SSO and can now sign in on the Device Provisioner and continue to use the login method on the Esper Console.

 **Seamless Provisioning**